ICreateMyGames/ParallaxController/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project hold the an updated version of the parallax controller files.
+This project holds an updated version of the parallax controller files.
 A short how-to can be found on [YouTube](https://youtu.be/8gd1Iu06E7w)

 ## Getting Started